Homotopies in Grothendieck fibrations: Examples of -fibrations

 \subsection{$\fib{HoF_\fb(\C_\fb)}$ is a $\wedgeq$-fibration}

 We now want to show that $\fib{HoF_\fb(\C)}$ is a $\wedgeq$-fibration.
-We will show that the necessary cocartesian lifts always exist; in fact, as with the fibration $\fib{F(\C)}$ (see Proposition~\ref{prop:fc-is-wedgeq}), we will show that \emph{any} $f:A\to{}B$ in $\C$ has a cartesian lift with domain \emph{any} $P\in\Ob\fib{HoF_\fb(\C)}^A$.
-However, in order to show that these satisfy Frobenius reciprocity, it seems we need to make the (mild) assumption that $\C$ is \emph{right-proper} (see Definition~\ref{defn:right-proper}), and to show that they are stable along product projections, we need further to restrict to the fibrant objects of $\C$.
+We will show that the necessary cocartesian lifts always exist; in fact, as with the fibration $\fib{F(\C)}$, we will show that \emph{any} $f\colon{}A\to{}B$ in $\C$ has a cocartesian lift with domain \emph{any} $P\in\Ob\fib{HoF_\fb(\C)}^A$.
+However, in order to show that these satisfy Frobenius reciprocity and that they are stable along product projections, it seems that we need to restrict to the fibrant objects of $\C$.

 For the rest of \S\ref{subsec:modelfib-hofib-wedgeq}, let $\C$ be a model category.